The best times to visit Antarctica for ideal weather are

 Fall (March through May)

 Humidity and temperatures combine to make this season feel very cold.
 Highs range from 7.4°F (-13.7°C) and -10.1°F (-23.4°C) with colder temperatures in the later months.
-Rain is rare with roughly 2 days of precipitation per month.
+Rain is rare with roughly 1 days of significant precipitation per month.
 Fall is fairly slow for tourism, which makes it a good time for those looking for deals.

 Winter (June through August)